directus/directus/.changeset/yellow-tigers-explain.md

 '@directus/api': patch
 ---

-Fixed search functionality for large and real numbers in PostgreSQL, MSSQL and SQLite
+Fixed search functionality for large and real numbers in PostgreSQL, MSSQL, OracleDB and SQLite